plutado/dpf/README.md

 dpf
 ===
-This is a git repo for the personal website of David Plutado Fugate, which is currently in heavy development and will deployed at https://davidfugate.com.
+This is a drupal 7 based "coloring book" for the personal website of David Plutado Fugate, which is currently in heavy development and will deployed at https://davidfugate.com.
+What is a coloring book?
+A coloring book is simply an analogy for the patterns, features, and methodologies that will be used to implement the functionality for my personal site.
+Once the book is in place, all that is left to do is to add my own color (ie. my personal content).

 ### Details